ideascube/ideascube/docs/config.md

 #### LANGUAGE_CODE = *iso code*

-The default language of the server.
-One of this [identifiers list](http://www.i18nguy.com/unicode/language-identifiers.html).
+The default language of the UI as displayed to a user, before they select a different one.

+This must be one of these [identifiers](http://www.i18nguy.com/unicode/language-identifiers.html).

 #### COUNTRIES_FIRST = *list of iso codes*